What is Achilles tendon rupture?

 Treatment options for Achilles tendon rupture

 The degree of the injury, the patient's age, and their activity level determine the treatment for Achilles tendon rupture.
-Treatment is essential to ensure that Achilles tendon ruptures to heal properly
+Treatment is essential to ensure that Achilles tendon ruptures heal properly

 Treatment options include both non-surgical and surgical methods.